verbosely/git-hooks/README.md

 **Operating System:** Ubuntu 22.04 or higher, Debian 12.0 or higher

-**Packages:** *bash, coreutils, debianutils, file, git, grep, ncurses-bin, sed, vim*
+**System Packages:** *bash, coreutils, debianutils, file, git, grep, ncurses-bin, sed, vim*

+> [!NOTE]
-All packages reside in the main sections of the Debian and Ubuntu archives, and they are thus Debian- or Canonical-maintained, respectively.
+> All packages reside in the main sections of the Debian and Ubuntu archives, and
+> they are thus Debian- or Canonical-maintained, respectively.

 ## Contributing